alevtina/alevtina.github.io/about.md

 She's mom to a rambunctious son who makes her laugh, and partner to an amazing guy who brews her sour beer.

-You can email Allie at <alevtina.verbovetskaya@cuny.edu.
+You can email Allie at <alevtina.verbovetskaya@cuny.edu>.